History of Multan: Mughal era

 The Mughals controlled the Multani region from 1524 until around 1739.
-Padshah (emperor) Akbar established at Multan one of his original twelve subahs (imperial top-level provinces) roughly covering Punjab, bordering Kabul, Lahore, (Old) Delhi, Ajmer, Thatta (Sindh) subahs, the Persian Safavid empire and shortly Qandahar subah.
+Badshah (emperor) Akbar established at Multan one of his original twelve subahs (imperial top-level provinces) roughly covering Punjab, bordering Kabul, Lahore, (Old) Delhi, Ajmer, Thatta subahs, the Persian Safavid empire and shortly Qandahar subah.

 Under the Mughal Empire, Multan enjoyed over 200 years of peace, and became known as Dar al-Aman (Abode of Peace).
 The Khakwani Nawabs of Multan gave it a lot of financial stability and growth to the local farming sector.
 It was at this time that Multan was ruled by Nawab Ali Mohammad Khan Khakwani.
 As governor of Multan, he built the famous Mosque Ali Mohammad Khan in 1757 which remains to this day.
-Many buildings were constructed in this time, and agricultural production grew rapidly.
-The Khakwani Nawabs of Multan at this time were paying homage to the Afghan king but due to lack of power in Delhi and Kabul they had free rein and were the de facto absolute rulers of Multan.
-Multan at that time included areas which are part of shahpur, sahiwal, dera ismail khan, jhang, Bahawalpur, and Dera Ghazi Khan divisions.
+Many buildings were constructed in that time, and agricultural production grew rapidly.
+The Khakwani Nawabs of Multan at that time were paying homage to the Afghan king but due to lack of power in Delhi and Kabul they had free rein and were the de facto absolute rulers of Multan.

+Multan region at that time included areas which are part of Sahiwal, Dera ismail khan, Jhang and Dera Ghazi Khan.
 The city escaped the destruction brought upon India by the armies of Nadir Shah.
-Afterwards it was ruled from Kabul by numerous Afghan dynasties for a while, including by Ahmed Shah Durrani, who, in 1750, appointed a Hindu Subahdar Malik Banwari Lal (Vijh) to administer Multan (and later Shujabaad and Pak Pattan).
+Afterwards it was ruled from Kabul by numerous Afghan dynasties for a while, including Ahmed Shah Durrani, who, in 1750, appointed a Hindu Subahdar Malik Banwari Lal to administer Multan (and later nearby Shujabaad and Pak Pattan areas).
 For the majority of its medieval history, the Delhi Sultanate and later Mughal Empire ruled the region.
-The Multan region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Multan region.
+Multan region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Multan region.
 After the decline of the Mughal Empire, the Maratha and Sikh invaded and occupied Multan.

 Post-Mughal

 Nader Shah conquered the region as part of his invasion of the Mughal Empire in 1739.
 Despite invasion, Multan remained northwest India's premier commercial centre throughout most of the 18th century.

 In 1752 Ahmad Shah Durrani captured Multan, and the city's walls were rebuilt in 1756 by Nawab Ali Mohammad Khan Khakwani, who also built the Ali Muhammad Khan Mosque in 1757.
 In 1758, the Marathas under Raghunathrao briefly seized Multan, though the city was recaptured by Durrani in 1760.
-After repeated invasions following the collapse of the Mughal Empire, Multan was reduced from being one of the world's most important early-modern commercial centres, to a regional trading town.
+After repeated invasions following the collapse of the Mughal Empire, Multan was reduced from being one of the world's most important early-modern commercial centres, to a regional trading city.